-A Dining Guide for Vegetarians – Restaurants, Meals & Snack Food
+A Dining Guide for Vegetarians & Vegans – Restaurants, Meals & Snack Food

-Regardless of where you are – or what your budget or dining plans entail – you are sure to find at least a couple of vegetarian dishes and menu items to satisfy your hunger.
-And if can’t find a vegetarian option on the menu, just ask your server and they will point you to the meatless options or inform you what the chef may be able to cook (some restaurants do in-fact have vegetarian items that aren’t listed).
-Disney World is known to be quite accommodative and totally transparent when it comes to food.
-Let’s take a look at what you need to know about vegetarian dining at Disney World and uncover the best vegetarian dishes and dining locations in the theme parks and resorts.
+Regardless of where you are – or what your budget or dining plans entail – you are sure to find at least a couple of vegetarian dishes and menu items to satisfy your appetite.
+And if can’t find a vegetarian option on the menu, just ask your server and they will point you to the meatless options or inform you what the chef may be able to cook (some restaurants do in-fact have vegetarian items but they aren’t listed for whatever reason).
+Let’s take a look at what you need to know about vegetarian dining at Disney World and uncover the best vegetarian and vegan dishes and dining locations in the theme parks and resorts.

 Top Vegetarian Meals at Walt Disney World

-Although this article dates back to 2015, Disney has picked its top five quick-service and its top five table-service vegetarian meals:
+Although this article dates back to 2015, Disney has picked its top five quick-service and its top five table-service vegetarian meals (some are vegan):

 It’s worth reading the entire article to get more color on the dishes, but (spoiler alert!) here the winners are:

 With over 140 restaurants in the park, choosing where to dine can be a challenge.
 It can be even more challenging when you have special dietary restrictions like gluten sensitivities or – in our case – meat-free diets.
 But rest assured that Disney World is one of the best destinations for vegetarians and people with other dietary restrictions.
-They go above and beyond to be transparent about the ingredients and try their best to accommodate every guest.
+They try their best to accommodate every guest and go above and beyond in an effort to be transparent about the ingredients.